Line 5 (Shenzhen Metro): Phase 2 (southern extension)

 On 6 April 2015, a southern extension towards Chiwan station broke ground.
 The southern extension is 7.65 km in length with 7 stations.
 This will greatly shorten the travel time between Bao'an, Qianhai and Shekou.
 As Liwan and Chiwan stations are close to the Dananshan and Xiaonanshan areas and residential neighborhoods, the opening of the extension line will attract more people to the Shekou area and will attract more people to race from Chiwan to Huangbeiling (Line 2 vs Line 5).
 The extension was opened on 28 September 2019.

 Remaining section of Phase 1

 The section between to was removed during planning in 2007.
 However, with passenger growth in subway usage, huge volumes of passengers are transferring westbound between Line 2 and Line 5 at Huangbeiling to reach Line 1 and beyond.
 By 2021, transfer volumes reached 16,000 passengers per hour during AM peak periods.
-The environmental assessment of the section was carried out on February 25, 2019, to restart the project and improve capacity in the area.
+The environmental assessment of the section was carried out on 25 February 2019 to restart the project and improve capacity in the area.
 The remaining section of Phase 1 started construction on 13 August 2019.
 This section is 2.88 km in length with 3 stations and completely parallels Line 2.
-The extension is expected to be completed in 2025.
+The extension opened on 28 December 2025.